 The menu changes daily, but (if available) we recommend ordering the stuffed cabbage leaves, baked eggplant with creamy mashed potatoes and pork with peppers and fried potatoes.

-Also, the restaurant is only open for lunch – and once they run out of a particular dish, it’s gone!
+Top Tip: They are only open for lunch – and once they run out of a particular dish, it’s gone!

 To Steno

+Located down a quiet alley, To Steno is quite possibly the best restaurant in Chania Town for local ambiance.
 We thoroughly enjoyed the pork with rosemary in orange sauce, the baked potatoes were heaven and the smoked trout was very tasty.

-To Antikristo Chania
+To Antikristo

 Situated a short drive from the center of Chania, To Antikristo is fabulous in every way!
 Known for their meat dishes that are slow cooked around an open fire, To Antikristo dishes out exceptional local cuisine.